derivkit/derivkit/docs/guide/likelihoods.rst

 - likelihoods can be swapped without changing forecasting code.

-This modularity allows users to begin with simple Gaussian forecasts and later transition to Poisson or Sellentin–Heavens likelihoods without rewriting their models.
+This modularity allows users to begin with simple Gaussian forecasts and later transition to Poisson likelihood without rewriting their models.